mrintegrate/after-layoffs/README.md

 <h1 align="center">Landing on our Feet: What happens after the layoff?</h1>

 <h2>I. Gather the Troops</h2>
-   <p>Maintaining company culture, morale, and community even after a layoff is crucial for both the remaining employees and those who were laid off.
+   <p>Maintaining culture, morale, and community even after a layoff is crucial for both the remaining employees and those who were laid off.
 Layoffs can be a traumatic and stressful experience, leading to feelings of uncertainty, loss, and betrayal.
 However, by fostering a sense of community and support, both groups can mitigate the negative impact of layoffs and even turn the experience into an opportunity for growth and development.
 Step 1 is to gather those affected into a group, whether through linkedin, slack, or whatsapp.
-We will refer to this group as “MemberX”. <b>Below is a real example based on a live Discord currently servicing a group of individuals affected by the most recent tech layoffs of 2023.</b></p>
+We will refer to this group as “MemberX”.</p>
+   <p><b>Below is a real example based on a live Discord currently servicing a group of individuals affected by the most recent tech layoffs of 2023.</b></p>
     <h2>II.
 Utilizing Messaging Platforms</h2>
     <p>Use of messaging apps like Slack and Discord can provide a space for individuals to connect, share information, and offer support to one another.
 Sharing job openings and referral networks can provide an additional avenue for job searching.
 See below for a walkthrough on how to replicate this process using a prebuilt Discord Template.
 Step 2, gather all of those people into one messaging platform like Discord or Slack.</p>
     <h2>III.
 Cathartic Discussions and Creativity</h2>